Hotel Breakers: Later years

+In 1999, the 10-story Breakers Tower wing was constructed on the hotel's west side, with a five-story connecting link to the main building.
+The Breakers Tower added a total of 230 rooms and suites, including 17 luxury suites with private balconies.
+Several historic wings of the hotel were demolished during the 1999 project, altering the hotel significantly.

+As a direct result of the 1999 demolitions, the hotel's National Historic Landmark status was removed on August 7, 2001.
+The National Park Service stated the hotel "no longer retained integrity of scale, massing, and materials."
+In addition, they said the new Breakers Tower disrupted "the spatial and visual relationship between the original rotunda and wings."

+In the off-season after summer 2014, another major renovation project began.
+This involved the demolition of one of the remaining historic sections of the hotel, the original main lobby, as well as the demolition of the 1926 Bon Air wing.
+The renovations also included the restoration and reopening of the remaining historic central rotunda wing, which had been mothballed for years, because the old guest rooms in it did not have bathrooms.
+In addition, the 2014 renovations involved repainting the hotel, replacing its roof, and remodeling the interior.
+The renovations were the most expensive single project ever at Cedar Point.
+The hotel reopened for the 2015 season.

-In 2018, the Bon Air wing of the hotel was replaced with a new 6 story tower (Breakers West) designed in the same style as the original resort, but with modern amenities and connecting rooms for families, as well as its own outdoor pool and jacuzzi.
+In 2018, a new 158-room, 6-story tower, the Breakers West, was opened on the site of the demolished Bon Air wing.
+It included connecting rooms for families, as well as its own outdoor pool and jacuzzi.

 Notable people

 Over the years notable guests have included:

 Features

 The hotel sits on the one mile beach mentioned on Cedar Point's web page.
 There are 511 rooms and suites with a small portion with a Peanuts comic theme.
 The hotel has two outdoor pools and one indoor pool, each with a hot tub nearby.
 The hotel contains a conference center, shops including Tommy Bahama, and several restaurants including T.G.I.
 Friday's and Perkins Restaurant.

 The 2014-2015 remodel replaced the dinner restaurant with a Japanese teppanyaki and sushi restaurant, a new lobby bar, an in house Starbucks, a dedicated Dominos pizza delivery kitchen, as well as a new beach bar.